Home Sewage Treatment

-Once the staff sanitarian has the completed soils evaluation, approved design, a site review application, and the required fee, an on-site inspection will be conducted to assure the site is suitable for the proposed system.
-The site review approval is only good for one year.
-A septic permit must be obtained within that year or the site approval is void.
+Once our registered environmental health specialist has the completed soils evaluation, approved design, a site review application, and the required fee, an on-site inspection will be conducted to assure the site is suitable for the proposed system.
+The site review approval is only valid for 5 years.
+A septic permit must be obtained within that 5-year period or the site approval is void.
 In order to obtain a septic permit, you will need to complete an application, have a registered installer performing the work, and pay the required fee.

 Click here for statewide technical guidance on system components and NPDES system approval.

-Beginning October 1, 2017, Wyandot County Public Health will be implementing our updated Operation and Maintenance Program per the Ohio Administrative Code section 3701-29.
+As of October 1, 2017, Wyandot County Public Health began implementing our Operation and Maintenance Program per the Ohio Administrative Code section 3701-29.

-Property owners will be required to obtain a new operation permit for an existing septic system if there is a sale, transfer, or conveyance of a property containing a 1, 2, or 3 family dwelling on the property, if it is not exempt from real property conveyance fees per the Wyandot County Auditor.
-A new operation permit will also be required if there is a replacement of a 1, 2, or 3 family dwelling; if there is any substantial alteration resulting in additional bedrooms; or if there is an identification of a septic system failure.
+Property owners are required to obtain a new operation and maintenance permit for an existing household sewage treatment system if there is a sale, transfer, or conveyance of a property containing a 1, 2, or 3 family dwelling on the property, and if it is not exempt from real property conveyance fees per the Wyandot County Auditor.
+A new operation and maintenance permit will also be required if there is a replacement of a 1, 2, or 3 family dwelling; if there is any substantial alteration resulting in additional bedrooms; or if there is an identification of a septic system failure.

 These permits are renewable and will be valid for 1 year to 10 years depending on the type of septic system on the property.
 For more information on this program, click here.